jackchevalley/php-telegram-bot-framework/README.md

 sm($chatID, $output_text, $inline_menu);
 ```

-The inline every element added as `$inline_menu[] = [...]` represents a new row of buttons.
+Each element added as `$inline_menu[] = [...]` represents a new row of buttons.
-To insert multiple buttons in the same row, just add more button arrays inside the same array.
+To insert multiple buttons in the same row, add more button arrays inside the same array.

 #### Message with Reply Keyboard